RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/client-connections.md

 weight: $weight
 alwaysopen: false
 categories: ["RS"]
+aliases: /rs/administering/designing-production/security/client-connections/
 ---
 If you configure it, Redis Enterprise Software (RS) can use industry-standard encryption to protect your data in transit between a Redis client and RS.
-This is commonly referred to as transport layer security (TLS) or secure socket layer (SSL) technology.
-While SSL is a common industry term, RS actually supports the more secure TLS standard, but you will see both names used interchangeably here and in RS.
-Just know that it is TLS.
-For more about TLS version info, please see the bottom of this page.
+For this purpose, RS uses transport layer security (TLS) protocol, which is the more secure successor to SSL.

-To enable SSL/TLS you must configure the RS cluster nodes, the database, and the client, as detailed below.
+To enable TLS you must configure the RS cluster nodes, the database, and the client, as detailed below.

 ### Configuration of the RS nodes

 By default, each cluster node has a different set of self-signed certificates.
-These certificates can be replaced with your own certificate, preferably a certificate issued by an intermediate certificate authority (CA).
-For additional details, refer to [Updating SSL/TLS certificates]({{< relref "/rs/administering/cluster-operations/updating-certificates.md" >}}).
+These certificates can be [replaced with your own certificate]({{< relref "/rs/administering/cluster-operations/updating-certificates.md" >}}), preferably a certificate issued by an intermediate certificate authority (CA).

 ### Configuration of the database

-To encrypt the connection to the database endpoint with SSL, enter the contents the client certificate to the **SSL client authentication** field.
+To encrypt the connection to the database endpoint with TLS, enter the contents the client certificate to the **TLS** field.

-**Note**: Once SSL/TLS encryption is enabled for the database endpoint, the database will not accept non-SSL connections.

-**Note**: SSL/TLS encryption can significantly impact database throughput and latency.
+**Note**: Once TLS encryption is enabled for the database endpoint, the database will not accept TLS connections.
+TLS encryption can significantly impact database throughput and latency.

-### Adding SSL/TLS CA signed certificates to the proxy
+### Adding TLS CA signed certificates to the proxy

 #### Background

-1. The proxy is responsible for terminating the SSL/TLS connection
+1. The proxy is responsible for terminating the TLS connection
 1. Server certificate and key are located on /etc/opt/redislabs:proxy_cert.pem - server certificate thatproxy_key.pem - server certificate key\*any update on these require a proxy restart
-1. Enabling of SSL/TLS is done via "ssl authentication" field in the UI.
-You are required to add a client-side certificate as a SSL/TLS connection is done via client certificate authentication (not just server side authentication).
+1. Enabling of TLS is done via "ssl authentication" field in the UI.
+You are required to add a client-side certificate as a TLS connection is done via client certificate authentication (not just server side authentication).